 - Complete 1 college course equal to 2 years HS LOTE with "C" or better (or P if = C).
 Merritt Course: SPAN 1A.
 (Note: Courses above proficiency level [1 or 1A] meet this requirement and may clear another IGETC area).
 Non-Merritt course: ; or - 2.
 Complete the 2nd semester of the 2nd year or the 2nd level of a HS course in a LOTE with "C-" or better; or - 3.
 Complete 2 years of formal schooling at the 6th grade level or higher, with "C" (2.0) or better, in an institution where the language of instruction is not English (appropriate documentation must be presented); or - 4.
-Satisfactory score on the College Board Subject Test (formerly SAT II) in a LOTE (see a counselor for scores); or - 5.
-Score of 3 or better on the College Board Advanced Placement (AP) Exam in a LOTE; or - 6.
-Score of 5 or better on the International Baccalaureate Higher Level (IBHL) Exam in a LOTE; or - 7.
-"C" or better in a Defense Language Institute Foreign Language Center (DLIFLC) course other than English; or - 8.
-(I)GCSE or GCE "O" level exams in a LOTE with scores of "A", "B", or "C"; or - 9.
-GCE "A" level exam in LOTE with scores of "A", "B", or "C"; or - 10.
-Satisfactory score on college-level proficiency exam equal to 2 years/2nd level of HS in a LOTE; or - 11.
-Certification on letterhead by college-level faculty of proficiency equal to 2 years/2nd level of HS LOTE
+Earn a qualifying score on an approved external exam (AP,IB, GCE, etc.).
+See a counselor for more information.